 - The degree to which they prevent you from working

-- Whether or not the insurance company’s offer is fair to you
+- Whether the insurance company’s offer is fair to you

-Workers’ compensation policies have a pretty bad reputation of paying out low amounts to injured workers.
-Having legal assistance from a lawyer gives you the best chance of a settlement that will actually compensate you fairly for your injuries and how they have impacted your life.
+Workers’ compensation policies have a pretty poor reputation of paying out low amounts to injured workers.
+Having legal assistance from a lawyer gives you the best chance of a settlement that will compensate you fairly for your injuries and how they have affected your life.

 Filing an Appeal Can Increase Your Settlement

-Besides having a lawyer, appealing the initial offer with the State Board of Workers Compensation or requesting a workers comp hearing plays a big part in what you can expect from your claim.
-Most workers who settle their claims without trying to seek a higher settlement obviously left with a lower amount of money than those who appealed their first offer.
+Besides having a lawyer, appealing the initial offer with the State Board of Workers’ Compensation or requesting a workers’ compensation hearing plays a big part in what you can expect from your claim.
+Most workers who settle their claims without seeking a higher settlement leave with a lower amount of money than those who appealed their first offer.